WICG/display-locking/explainers/hidden-content-explainer.md

   });
 </script>
 ```
+We may still add this feature to the details element separately from the
+beforematch event.
 ##### Pros
-* Requires less work and less stuff added to the web platform.
+* Requires less to be added to the web platform.
 * Exposes less information about find-in-page to the page, which improves
   privacy.
-* Lets the browser handle updating style and scrolling, so there would be no
-  need to implement async scrolling to work around use cases with scrolling
-  to expanded content.
+* No script needed to get the basic revealing behavior.
 ##### Cons
 * Doesn't handle every use case.
 Not every collapsed section of content has an
   associated persistent summary view, such as hidden parts of virtual scrollers.
 * Rather than making a powerful primitive for the web platform like beforematch,
   this would provide a narrowly scoped complete feature to the web.
+* May require some small privacy mitigations.

-#### Only fire beforematch on a hidden-matchable element attribute
+#### Make hidden-matchable an element attribute instead of a CSS property
 Instead of having `content-visibility: hidden-matchable` and a separate
 `beforematch` event that fires whenever text is searched for, we could have
 a `hidden-matchable` element attribute which would function like the
 `content-visibility: hidden-matchable` css property.
 By having an element
 attribute instead of a css property, we could have the browser reveal the
-content and scroll on its own by removing the `hidden-matchable` attribute
+content by removing the script observable attribute as well as fire the
-instead of needing to have script to do so.
-We would also only fire
-`beforematch` on the element with the `hidden-matchable` property as soon as it
-is revealed, rather than firing the event on the nearest block-level element
-every time any text is searched for.
+beforematch event.
 ```html
 <div hidden-matchable id=mydiv>
   hidden searchable content